Finance Agent v2

 The dataset is divided into three parts: Public (27 open-source samples), Private Validation (450 samples available for license), and Test (450 samples).

-- The Public set and agent harness is fully open and can be accessed here.
+• The Public set and agent harness are fully open and can be accessed here.

-- The Test set will remain private permanently.
-All results reported on this page are based solely on the Test set to prevent potential overfitting.
+• The Test set will remain private.
+All results reported on this page are based solely on the Test set to prevent overfitting.

 The dataset splits were sampled to preserve the distribution of question categories and difficulty.